• Skip to main content

 • Spices - Pumpkin spice is very important for that signature fall flavor.

 • Sugar - Although pumpkin is most often found in the company of brown sugar, this recipe calls for white sugar to help with the moisture brought by the pumpkin puree.
+I don't recommend substituting brown sugar because the batter will be too moist, but coconut sugar would work fine.

 • Eggs - Just one egg to provide the structure needed for rising.

-• Pumpkin Puree - Use canned pumpkin puree here, not pumpkin pie filling.
+• Pure Pumpkin Puree - Use canned pumpkin puree here, not pumpkin pie filling.
 Canned puree has less moisture than homemade puree.

 • Vanilla - Just a hint of vanilla to sweeten the flavor.